Politics of Nigeria: Level of freedom

-According to the 2020 World Press Freedom Index, Nigeria is the 115th most free nation in the world.
+According to the 2024 World Press Freedom Index, Nigeria is the 112th out of 180 countries for press freedom.
 It has been noted as a nation with perpetuating violence against freedom of speech and press.
 Nigeria has been found to be a vulnerable nation, both at risk of modern slavery and corruption.
 The nation is vulnerable due to the effects of inner conflict and governance issues.
 Freedom House has rated Nigeria as a "partly free" nation.
 In the last presidential election, the process was tainted by violence, intimidation and vote buying, which have been prevalent in many of the recent elections within Nigeria.
 Similarly, in the most recent legislative elections, citizens claimed the process was also characterized by intimidation and other inconsistencies.
 The electoral process and related laws are thought to be enacted in a mostly fair fashion, but there have been instances of intentionally complicating voting and effecting turnout.
 The people of Nigeria feel as though there is more freedom in their right to have different political parties to represent their opinions.
 This is exemplified by the vast number of legitimate parties seen in elections.
 Similarly, Nigerian opposition parties have a legitimate chance to participate in politics and win official positions.
 In regards to freedom of political expression, Freedom House indicates that opinions and institutions are often heavily influenced by non-governmental, external entities or individuals.
 In Nigeria, all ethnic groups and religious backgrounds have an equal opportunity to participate in politics, however, there is a lack of women elected into the government, and same-sex relationships were criminalized in 2014.
-The Nigerian Federal Government's officials like the president and legislators are elected to enact policy and laws, and are usually allowed to do so without interruption, but in recent years, their ability to legislate has been marred by corruption and instability.
+The Nigerian federal government's officials like the president and legislators are elected to enact policy and laws, and are usually allowed to do so without interruption, but in recent years, their ability to legislate has been marred by corruption and instability.
 Corruption has been a major problem for the Nigerian government since its independence from colonial rule.
 In particular, the oil sector has allowed a great deal of corruption to take place.
 The government has tried to enact measures to combat corruption that infringes upon the functioning of the state, but have only been quasi-successful.
 The government has also been rated as lacking in transparency, often not allowing records to be available to the public that should be readily available.
 Journalism and the media in Nigeria are somewhat free, they are allowed to function independently from the government, but oftentimes those who criticize public figures or offices are arrested or censored.
-A mafia-like organisation, Black Axe, is involved in international corruption using especially on-line fraud, as reported in BBC article.
 Religious freedom is allowed in Nigeria, however, the government and even non-governmental organizations have been known to violently respond to groups that openly dissent to the federal government.
 Religion is a contentious topic in Nigeria because of heated, ongoing conflicts between Christians and Muslims within the state.
 Freedom House rated the Nigerian federal government well in the category of allowing academic freedom, and the public's ability to express their views even if they disagree without the government without fearing a negative reaction from the government.
 The Nigerian government was rated moderately on people's ability to assemble, ability to work with human rights, and the existence of unions.
 The judiciary was rated as moderately free from the government, and lacking in due process in trials and equal treatment of all members of society.
 People in Nigeria do not have great freedom of movement, and are often subjected to curfews set by the federal government in areas that are at a risk of violence or instability.
 There is a lack of protection for women in regards to rights to abortion, rape, and domestic abuse under the Nigerian federal government.
 Lastly, there is a pervasive human-trafficking problem in Nigeria and frequent exploitation of citizens that the federal government has done a poor job to prevent.